2026 Kids Book Fest

 1. Download and fill out a competition entry form

-2. Submit your work with your submission form attached either by email to info@marymartinbooks.com.au or you drop it off in person to Mary Martin Bookshop Ground Floor, Southgate Centre, Southbank VIC 3006.
+2. Submit your work with your entry form by email to info@marymartinbooks.com.au or drop it off to Mary Martin Bookshop Ground Floor, Southgate Centre, Southbank VIC 3006.

 Submissions must be received with the completed entry form by 5pm August 30th 2026